Easy As Cookies

 Chocolate Yule Log

-Soft chocolate cake.
-Luscious whipped cream.
-Rich chocolate ganache.
-This Chocolate Yule Log is easier to make than you realize, and it's gluten-free, too!
+Soft chocolate cake, luscious whipped cream, and rich chocolate ganache - my Flourless Chocolate Yule Log is festive, naturally gluten-free, and easier to make than you think!

 Prep Time1 hour hr 5 minutes mins